tumble-weed/myhelp/help.md

 # use pytest to run attribution benchmark to ensure it goes on without failure?
 # python regex module basic usage
+# - \work \python instead of installing import a folder so that you can refer to its elements by using . notation